 Course availability in a given term may be subject to demand, and registration opportunities for a specific course may be limited by the number of available spaces.

 In addition, some courses have prerequisite requirements.
 Please see the Program Courses for further details about course prerequisites and recommended prior study.

-Registration for a given term closes when classes are full or, at latest, two Fridays before the course begins.
+Registration for a given term closes when classes are full or, at latest, the last day of the month before the course begins.
 Late registrations are not accepted.